javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 1. The first `<div>` gets the name "as HTML": all tags become tags, so we see the bold name.
 2. The second `<div>` gets the nams "as text", so we literally see `<b>Winnie-the-pooh!</b>`.

-In most cases, if don't really want users to insert arbitrary HTML-code in our site.
-Using `textContent` is one of ways to defend from it.
+In most cases, we expect the text from a user, and want to treat it as text.
+We don't want unexpected HTML in our site.
+An assignment to `textContent` does exactly that.

 ## The "hidden" property

-The "hidden" attribute and the DOM property is a way to define whether the element is seen or not.
+The "hidden" attribute and the DOM property specifies whether the element is visible or not.

 We can use it in HTML or assign using Javascript, like this:

 ```html run height="80"
 <div>Both divs below are hidden</div>

 <div hidden>With the attribute "hidden"</div>

 <div id="elem">Javascript assigned the property "hidden"</div>

 <script>